 - He/she doesn’t seem like they would study.

-Rule 4: for verbs that have ない as part of them in their positive form, use なそう (nasou)
+Rule 4: for adjectives that have ない as part of them in their positive form, use なそう (nasou)

-This is for verbs like 汚い (kitanai), すくない (sukunai), あぶない (abunai) etc.
+This is for adjectives like 汚い (kitanai), すくない (sukunai), あぶない (abunai) etc.

 - そこはあぶなそう (soko wa abunasou)